 Recently I needed to do this for a project and installed the latest version of PostgreSQL and PGAdmin and found the interface had been changed.
 This guide still applies mostly so I won't change all of that, but I did want to point out a key change.
 When you are restoring your data, you MUST go into the options of the restore and check the boxes to add the data specifically.
 Otherwise, by default, it will just restore your tables, indexes, etc. Hopefully this saves you the 5 minutes of banging your head against the wall that I spent!

 Recently I was asked to help out on a Mendix project.
 In order to test changes in the Business Modeler, I needed to get a copy of the data from the Acceptance environment so I could use it locally.
-I hadn’t needed to do this before so I asked my colleague, Greg Dobson, to put together a quick guide to help walk me through the process since he had already gone through this process.
+I hadn’t needed to do this before so I put together a quick guide to help walk me through the process.
 I thought it made sense to share on my blog for others that might need to do this.

 Step 1 – Install PostgreSQL server

 Navigate to their home page and click on 'Downloads'.

 Select your distribution.
 We’re going to show the “Windows” process since the Business Modeler currently only runs on Windows so we know you’ll at least have access to a Windows OS.